phasorpy/phasorpy/docs/contributing.rst

 Share data files
 ----------------

-The PhasorPy project strives to support reading image and metadata from many time-resolved and hyperspectral file formats used in bio-imaging.
+The PhasorPy project strives to support reading images and metadata from many time-resolved and hyperspectral file formats used in bioimaging.
 Consider sharing datasets for testing and use in tutorials, preferably with the `PhasorPy community on Zenodo <https://zenodo.org/communities/phasorpy/>`_.